- US Online Poker

 This month, city officials plan to request proposals from companies interested in building the casino.
 There are several other retail gambling establishments already operating in the state, including in the satellite communities around Chicago.
 The new casino will be the first within the city proper, however.

-As for online gambling, Illinois currently allows sports betting.
+As for online gambling goes, mobile sports betting in Illinois is now legal, though it still requires in-person registration.
 To the frustration of bettors in the state, the pandemic exception that allowed mobile user registration just ended on Easter Sunday.
 Gov. J.B.
 Pritzker told the Chicago Sun-Times the pandemic waiver is “no longer needed” and sportsbook bettors can return to registering at land-based casinos, in spite of a current virus spike.

 In February, Illinois legislators introduced a bill in the House that would legalize online casino and poker.